Haseeeb21/Rename-Files-Folders-in-Directory/README.md

 ### Working

+Just run the code file by providing a folder / directoy.

 This code not only just renames the files in the folder / directory, if there are folders present in the selected directory then it renames the folder first and then renames the files in the directory.